Skip to content

 Someone who phished your password.
 Like in our example above, you fell for a fake login page.
 With 2FA, the hacker gets your password but can’t do anything with it.

 Someone who bought your password on the dark web.
-After a data breach at some random website you signed up for years ago, your email and password end up for sale.
-With 2FA, that stolen password is worthless.
+After a data breach, your information can be used for identity theft or sold online.
+With 2FA, that stolen password is practically worthless.

 A family member, ex, or coworker who knows your password.
 Maybe you shared it once, or they watched you type it.
 With 2FA, knowing the password isn’t enough.